tvwenger/amoeba2/README.md

 The radiative transfer is calculated explicitly assuming an off-source background temperature `bg_temp` (see below) similar to [Magnum & Shirley (2015) equation 23](https://ui.adsabs.harvard.edu/abs/2015PASP..127..266M/abstract).
 By default, the clouds are ordered from *nearest* to *farthest*, so optical depth effects (i.e., self-absorption) may be present.

 Notably, since these are *forward models*, we do not make assumptions regarding the optical depth or the Rayleigh-Jeans limit.
 These effects are *predicted* by the model.
-There is one exception: the `ordered` argument, [described](#ordered).
+There is one exception: the `ordered` argument, [described below](#ordered).

 # Models